 We looked at approximately 115 colleges and universities listed by the National Center for Educational Statistics (NCES) College Navigator that offered affordable master’s in sports psychology online degree programs.
 We also considered programs in athletic and sport coaching, kinesiology, sport exercise, sport science, and other closely related degree programs that offered sport psychology classes.
 To narrow our original pool of schools, we applied the following criteria: Regional or national accreditation, institution and program rankings by U.S. News and World Report, and graduate tuition that did not exceed $50,000.
 We listed the top 30 master’s in sport psychology online programs according to raw affordability.

-Below is our list of the top 30 most affordable online master’s in sports psychology programs of 2019.
+Below is our list of the top 30 most affordable online master’s in sports psychology programs.

 #30 – University of Denver